Far West, Bahia, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Be careful to get the correct kind.
-The majority of adapters available are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types C and N. Take care to find the correct type.
+The majority of adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most countries.

 What to wear/what to pack: